crtez/wordle_charts/README.md

 An interactive visualization tool for exploring Wordle statistics.
 Track global averages, compare normal vs. hard mode performance, and analyze your personal Wordle journey through various charts and metrics.

-*Note: the chart is always one day behind, to prevent spoilers.

 Try typing `cat`:

 ![Demo of Wordle Charts](assets/cat.gif)